MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/pay-based-on-registrations.md

 In this case, the worker's flex balance is reduced by the hours between the actual clock-out time and the planned clock-out time (that is, the 2.5 hours from 01:00 PM to 03:30 PM).

 > [!NOTE]
-> We don't recommend that you select both the **Deduct flex** check box and the **Deduct overtime** check box for an absence code, because this setup converts the worker's overtime hours with the illegal hours and reduces the worker's flex account at the same time.
+> We don't recommend that you select both the **Deduct flex** check box and the **Deduct overtime** check box for an absence code, because this setup will deduct the illegal hours from the worker's overtime hours and at the same time reduce the worker's flex account.

 ### Scenario 6: There is no planned absence for the day and no worker attendance for the day